Skip Breadcrumb Links

 You cannot become a Canadian citizen if you have recently been or are in prison, on parole or probation or have been charged or convicted of an indictable crime.
 If you are under a deportation order, you also cannot apply.

-Read more information about citizenship eligibility on CIC's website.
+Read more information about citizenship eligibility on IRCC's website.

 - Download and fill out the forms in the Canadian Citizen Application Package for both you and your children.